-NZSA Auckland Museum Research Grants
+NZSA Auckland Museum Research Grant + Residency

 The Auckland Museum Library is one of New Zealand’s major research libraries.
 The depth of material available for use by the general public as well as academics and researchers, is highly valued throughout New Zealand and internationally.
 Formed in November 1867 as part of the Auckland Institute, the library has grown to include some outstanding collections relating in particular to Auckland, New Zealand and the South Pacific.
 In addition to a comprehensive historical book and scientific collection relating to New Zealand and the Pacific, the Museum Library holds over 3700 manuscript collections, early Auckland newspapers, journals, maps, ephemera, and provides access to a collection of 1.3 million photographs.
 There is also a bookplate (ex libris) collection of exceptional range and quality.